April 21, 2026

 Lifeline

-Here at CPSL Mind, we provide a variety of services and have resources that you can refer to for your wellbeing.
-If you haven’t already, head on over to our wellbeing wheel.
-It’s a fantastic tool that will help you get the right support in Cambridgeshire and Peterborough.
+Here at CPSL Mind, we provide a range of services and resources to support your wellbeing.
+If you haven’t already, explore our wellbeing wheel, a helpful tool to guide you towards the right support in Cambridgeshire and Peterborough.

-Has someone opened up to you about not being OK?
-Is a loved one having a difficult time?
-If you want to assist them, here are five things that you can do to support them:
+If someone has opened up to you about struggling, here are five ways you can support them:

-5. Check on them and keep the conversation going about how they are feeling.
+• Check in with them and keep the conversation going

-Also have a look at our guide on how to help someone who is not coping.
+• You can also have a look at our guide on how to help someone who is not coping

 Sign up to